Gonzih/blog.gonzih.me/source/_posts/2012-10-08-programmer-dvorak-and-switching-workspaces-in-xmonad.markdown

 ```

-But after some research I found that I can detect key symobl using xev command.
+But after some research I found that I can detect key symbol using xev command.
 Here is my latest solution:

 ```haskell
     -- Programmer Dvorak